ferhat-hachemi/Mask_RCNN_IA/README.md

 - LEARNING_RATE : **0.001**
 - OPTIMIZER: **SGD**
 - EPOCHS: **10** & STEPS_PER_EPOCH: **50**
-- The log file of the training with the last line showing the different losses: <a href="https://github.com/ferhat-hachemi/Mask_RCNN_IA/blob/master/training_logs/log_10_epochs_200_steps.txt">Logs losses</a>
+- The log file of the training with the last line showing the different losses: <a href="https://github.com/ferhat-hachemi/Mask_RCNN_IA/blob/master/training_logs/log_10_epochs_50_steps.txt">Logs losses</a>

+- Graph representing the train and validation losses: